 For instance: In the author’s name, “Qiu Xiaolong”, as it is used in the details of this novel, is “Qiu” the first or the family name?
 And then of course, in Chinese, the family name comes first, then the first name.

 So is it “Xiaolong Qiu” or “Qui Xiaolong”?
 In the Olympics, they get around that by spelling all surnames in capital letters.
 The characters call the main character “Chen”, or “Inspector Chen”, and his name is “Chen Cao”.
-So are they using his first name with his title, like “Inspector Endeavour”, as opposed to “Inspector Morse”?
+So are they using his first name with his title (like writing “Inspector Endeavour” – his first name – as opposed to “Inspector Morse” – his surname?
 (That’s just plain wrong in English.)
 I assume I’ve been writing about Chinese authors and characters and getting everyone backwards, and I bet some Chinese readers are laughing their heads off about that.

 After fishing about quite a bit, I found out, Mr. Qiu, that Qiu is your surname, and Xiaolong is your first name, and your brother’s name is Qiu Xiaowei.
 And the name on the cover of the book follows the Chinese format, despite it being published in English.

 A lot of barriers to get over

 This is the kind of thing that really confuses the heck out of me.
 I don’t even want to go into the meaning and the significance of the poems.
 Having checked up on each and every quote, yes, the background of the authors match the incidents in the novel where Qiu uses them.
 However, it is just hard to read, as beautiful as the lines are.
 Qiu puts many barriers in the way of the non-Chinese reader.
 No-one that I know, except one or two people, speaks in poetry quotes, and they certainly do not preach or declaim to one another as the characters in this novel do.
 Sometimes the characters talk so long and so detailed a manner to each other that I realize it is just impossible – no-one speaks so formally or so precisely.